 February 3, 2022 Update: U.S. District Judge Joan N. Ericksen announced that she appointed retired Magistrate Judge Arthur Boylan to mediate the Bair Hugger lawsuits.
 The involved parties will correspond with Judge Boylan to schedule and attend mediation sessions he considers appropriate in these cases.
 Hopefully, this also means that over 5,200 active lawsuits involving the Bair Hugger blanket may potentially settle.

 The Bair Hugger lawsuits involved infections from Bair Hugger surgical warming blankets.
 The blankets are designed to maintain a surgical patient’s body temperature.
-However, the blankets now are allegedly causing bacterial infections in cases involving joint replacement.
+However, they are now allegedly causing bacterial infections in cases involving joint replacement.

 What Does A Bair Hugger Do?

 The Bair Hugger is a heater and blower connected by a flexible hose to a disposable blanket.
-The Bair Hugger keeps the patient warm by blowing hot air on the patient, allowing their body temperature to remain at a constant 98.6 degrees Fahrenheit.
+It keeps the patient warm by blowing hot air on them, allowing their body temperature to remain at a constant 98.6 degrees Fahrenheit.

 So Why Is This Device Potentially Dangerous?

 Operating rooms use Laminar Air Flow Systems, which constantly circulate filtered air throughout the operating facility.
-These systems prevent airborne contaminants from finding their way into an open incision and causing an infection.
+These systems prevent airborne contaminants from entering an open incision and causing an infection.

-Because the air exhaust from the Bair Hugger blanket is warmer than the operating room temperature, a strong natural convection fluid flow current will be established.
-This causes the warmer air to move upwards past and perhaps through the operating field.
-This disrupts the flow protection against the entrainment of contaminating bacteria from the surrounding uncontrolled air volume.
+A strong natural convection fluid flow current will be established because the air exhaust from the Bair Hugger blanket is warmer than the operating room temperature.
+This causes the warmer air to move upwards past and perhaps through the operating field, disrupting the flow protection against the entrainment of contaminating bacteria from the surrounding uncontrolled air volume.

 So the Bair Hugger system has the potential to disrupt air systems by allowing some of the warm air emitted from the machine to cycle below the operating table.
-Once there, it can collect bacteria and carry them to the operating table.
+Once there, it can collect and carry bacteria to the operating table.
 Bacteria then has the potential to enter incisions, which could obviously lead to infection.
-Joint replacement surgeries involving the Bair Hugger seem to produce the biggest risk of infection given how difficult deep joint infections are to treat.
+Joint replacement surgeries involving the Bair Hugger seem to produce the most significant risk of infection, given how difficult deep joint infections are to treat.

-The most common type of injury our lawyers saw back when we were looking at these lawsuits was a deep joint infection.
+The most common type of injury our lawyers saw when we looked at these lawsuits was a deep joint infection.
 This infection occurs when bacteria enter the patient’s body and infect one or more of their joints, such as the knee, hip, or shoulder.
-Deep joint infections can be extremely painful.
+Deep joint infections can be excruciating.
 Many of the Bair Hugger lawsuits involve claims that an infection caused long-term damage to the affected joint.

 Did The Manufacturer Know About This Problem?

 There is an interesting story behind this device.
-Its inventor sold his stake in the company and the invention back in 2002, after a dispute with his board of directors.
+Its inventor sold his stake in the company and the invention back in 2002 after a dispute with his board of directors.
 They soon changed their name and became a subsidiary of 3M.
 In 2010, the inventor wrote to the company warning them about the dangers of the Bair Hugger.
-He insisted that a mandatory recall was imminent and that the company would not survive.
+He insisted that a mandatory recall was imminent and the company would not survive.
 His old company was hardly pleased and sued him for slandering the product.
-They insisted that he was merely trying to disparage his old company in the name of promoting his new surgical-warming product, the Hot Dog.
+They insisted he was merely trying to disparage his old company to promote his new surgical-warming product, the Hot Dog.

 Despite the inventor’s warnings, medical journals dispelled them as myths.
-However, more and more complications are being reported from patients who received infections after undergoing surgery, involving the Bair Hugger.
+However, more complications are reported from patients who received infections after surgery involving the Bair Hugger.

-As of 2019, 4000 federal lawsuits have been filed alleging that 3M knew that the design increased the risk of joint infections, yet neglected to redesign the product.
+As of 2019, 4000 federal lawsuits have been filed alleging that 3M knew that the design increased the risk of joint infections yet neglected to redesign the product.
 But the biggest issue is going to be the failure to warn.
-Did 3M step up when they knew there was a problem; so doctors and patients had the opportunity to make an informed call on whether to use a Bair Hugger?
-That is the key issue in these lawsuits.
+Did 3M step up when they knew there was a problem so doctors and patients could make an informed call on whether to use a Bair Hugger?
+That is the critical issue in these lawsuits.

 Plaintiffs’ lawyers contend that 3M knew about the risks of the Bair Hugger, at least since 2011.
 Despite this knowledge, there was never an attempt to redesign their product or simply warn surgeons of the risks.
 That is what these cases will ultimately be about.
 Maybe they should have fixed the Bair Hugger.
 Maybe it was not possible.
 But the key claim is that healthcare providers should have been warned about the true risks of the Bair Hugger, including that the Bair Hugger might be circulating contaminated air that could cause infections.